How many times have we missed the grace God offers to us?

 Sometimes, He’s just waiting for me to turn to Him.

-God’s grace is with us, whether or not we embrace it.
+The grace God offers is always available, whether or not we embrace it.
 But why would we ignore it when He’s already offered it?

 For me that answer—and I’m hanging my head—is frequently pride and control.